Trump fires FBI Director James Comey over email investigation

 "The President has removed the sitting FBI Director in the midst of one of the most critical national security investigations in the history of our country — one that implicates senior officials in the Trump campaign and administration," he said.
 "This is nothing less than Nixonian."

-A spokesperson for former President Barack Obama said he had no comment.
+Representatives of Clinton and former President Barack Obama said they had no immediate comment.
 But other Democrats calling for an independent investigation of the Trump campaign's alleged Russia ties included Sens.
 Kirsten Gillibrand of New York, Bill Nelson of Florida and Jeff Merkley of Oregon.

 Robby Mook, Clinton's campaign manager, said on Twitter that even though he was "disappointed and frustrated" by the email investigation, Comey's dismissal "terrifies me."